sidpalas/devops-directive-website/content/posts/2020/04/hugo-google-analytics/index.md

 ---

 To solve this, take advantage of the fact that Hugo allows for specifying multiple configuration files.
-In this case create a separate "production" `config.toml` file without the `googleAnalytics` code specified and rearrange the directory structure as follows:
+In this case, create a separate "production" `config.toml` file without the `googleAnalytics` code specified and rearrange the directory structure as follows:

 ```bash
 ├── config